wessenstam/secretserver/docs/module5/module5.md

 02. Check the box next to the **AD Sync** secret

-03. In the messagebar that appears at the bottom, click **More Options** and select Deactivate
+03. In the message bar that appears at the bottom, click **More Options** and select Deactivate

       ![](images/lab-A-006.png)